stxnext/deep-next/README.md

 DeepNext is an advanced AI system that automatically analyzes a code repository, prepares a solution plan, and implements the necessary code for software engineering tasks using Large Language Models, saving developers hours of repetitive work.

+---

+**Note:**
+As of June 2024, the codebase contains no references to Playground DI or Playground-related dependency injection logic.
+No further action is required for Playground DI removal.

 ## Quick start

 ### Installation